Battle of 1047 between Casimir I and Miecław

-The Battle of 1047 between Casimir I and Miecław (Bitwa Kazimierza I z Miecławem 1047 roku) was fought in 1047, during the Miecław's Rebellion, between the Duchy of Poland led by Casimir I the Restorer and its ally, Kievan Rus' led by Yaroslav the Wise, against the forces of Miecław, the self-proclaimed leader of his state, with his ally, the Duchy of Pomerelia.
-The battle was fought near an unknown river in Masovia.
+The Battle of 1047 between Casimir I and Miecław (Bitwa Kazimierza I z Miecławem 1047 roku) was fought in 1047 during the Miecław's Rebellion, between the Duchy of Poland led by duke Casimir I the Restorer and its ally, Kievan Rus' led by grand prince Yaroslav the Wise, against the forces of Miecław, the self-proclaimed monarch of a country in Mazovia which broke away from Poland, aided by his ally, the Duchy of Pomerelia.
+Fought as part of a campaign led by Casimir I into the breakaway state's territory, it ended with Polish and Ruthenian victory, and its reincorporation into Poland.
+There are two accounts regarding Miecław's fait after the battle, with him aither dying during the fight or escaping to Prussia, where he was murdered.
+The location of the battle remain unknown, being fought somewhere in Mazovia near an unidentified river.

-It was part of a campaign organized by Casimir I, during which, he had invaded Miecław's state.
-The battle ended with a decisive Polish victory, the death of Miecław, and the destruction of his forces.
-Subsequently, Miecław's state was reincorporated into Poland soon after.

 Background

 The Duchy of Poland in 1037, including the borders of Miecław's State.

-Following the death of Mieszko II Lambert, king of Poland, in 1034, and the exile of his son, Casimir I the Restorer, to Kingdom of Hungary, the Duchy of Poland had fallen into a period of destabilization, that led to the start of the 1038 Peasant Uprising.
-Seizing the opportunity, around 1038, the cup-bearer Miecław had formed the state in Masovia, declaring its independence from Poland, and started his own royal dynasty.
+Following the death of duke Mieszko II Lambert, the ruler of the of Duchy of Poland, in 1034, and the exile of his son, Casimir I the Restorer, to the Kingdom of Hungary, the country entered into a period of destabilization, which led to the outbreak of the peasant uprising in 1038.
+Seizing the opportunity, around 1038, Miecław, the former cup-bearer in the court of Mieszko II Lambert, led the formation of a country in Mazovia, which broke away from Poland, proclaiming himself as its monarch.

-Casimir I the Restorer, duke of Poland, had returned to the country from his exile in 1039.
-He had formed an alliance with Yaroslav the Wise, Grand Prince of Kiev, the leader of Kievan Rus', via the marriage of Maria Dobroniega with Casimir.
-Expecting the attack from Rus', Miecław had formed an alliance with the Duchy of Pomerelia and Yotvingians.
-In the spring of 1041, he had begun the campaign against Polish forces.
-Miecław's forces had fought with the army led by Casimir and Yaroslav, in the Battle of Pobiedziska.
-The battle ended with a decisive Polish victory and destruction of Miecław's army and led to the signing of the truce between both sides.
+Duke Casimir I the Restorer, the ruler of Poland, returned to the country from his exile in 1039.
+He formed an alliance with grand prince Yaroslav the Wise, the ruler of Kievan Rus', by marrying his sister, Maria Dobroniega.
+Expecting the attack from Kievan Rus', Miecław formed an alliance with the Duchy of Pomerelia and the tribe of the Yotvingians.
+In the spring of 1041, he begun the campaign against Polish forces.
+They fought with the army led by Casimir I and Yaroslav, in the Battle of Pobiedziska, which ended with a decisive Polish and Ruthenian victory and destruction of Miecław's army, leading to the signing of a truce between both sides.